 Instructions

-- In a large mixing bowl, mix your cooked rice, sesame oil, salt and sesame seeds until well combined.
+- In a large mixing bowl, mix your warm cooked rice, sesame oil, salt and sesame seeds until well combined.
+Keep warm and set aside.

-- In a small bowl, mix your canned tuna and mayo together.
+- In a small bowl, combine drained canned tuna and mayo together.
+Set aside.
+Divide it into 2 equal portions.

 Christina